NEW: "We're just hopeful that this tragedy will not be in vain," says a NY representative

 “Our thoughts and prayers go out to the officers’ families during this incredibly difficult time.”

-In a statement, activist the Rev. Al Sharpton said the Garner family was outraged by the police officers' killings.
+In a statement, activist the Rev. Al Sharpton said the Garner family was outraged by news of the shootings.

 “Any use of the names of Eric Garner and Michael Brown, in connection with any violence or killing of police, is reprehensible and against the pursuit of justice in both cases,” the statement said.
 “We have stressed at every rally and march that anyone engaged in any violence is an enemy to the pursuit of justice for Eric Garner and Michael Brown.”